armory/documentation/_spinnaker_install_admin_guides/slack-notifications.md

 ![Github Webhook](/assets/images/slack-notifications-2.png)

 ## Configure Halyard
 In `halyard.yml`, configure the deployments you'd like to manage:

 ## Invite The Bot To A Channel

-Spinnaker only requires to be able to publish on a channel to interact with Slack, so all you have to do is connect to a channel or create a new channel and name the bot you’ve just created.
+Spinnaker only requires to be able to publish on a channel to interact with Slack.
+All you have to do is connect to a channel or create a new channel and name the bot you’ve just created.
 Slack will propose to invite the bot.
 Accept the invitation.

 ## Register The Slack Token With spinnaker
-You are now ready to configure Spinnaker the bot you’ve just registered.
-Start by setting the variables below.
+You are now ready to configure Spinnaker with the bot you’ve just registered.
+Start by setting the variables below:

 ```bash
     export TOKEN_FROM_SLACK="xoxb-xxxxxxxx-xxxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxx"
     export SLACK_BOT=spinnaker
 ```

-Register the token and bot name in the configuration
+Register the token and bot name in the configuration:

 ```bash
 $ echo $TOKEN_FROM_SLACK | hal config notification slack edit --bot-name \